Bromley Little Theatre

-Bromley Little Theatre is a community theatre in Bromley in the London Borough of Bromley, England and is a member of the Little Theatre Guild of Great Britain and its president is the actor Michael York.
+Bromley Little Theatre is a community theatre in Bromley in the London Borough of Bromley, England and is a member of the Little Theatre Guild of Great Britain.
+Its president is the actor Michael York.

 The theatre was established in 1938 on its present site which was converted from an old Victorian bakery.
 The theatre has over 1,000 members split into full and audience-only groups, all the staff, cast and crew are volunteers.

-The theatre is a registered charity run by the board of Trustees and include a youth group.
 The theatre's repertory members present approximately 11 shows each year as well as a number of smaller productions which are performed in the open "Bar Area".
 Performances run for around eight nights, apart from Sunday evenings when the theatre stage is used to showcase local or touring bands, among other events.